Yeovil Town Football Club believes:

 Yeovil Town Football Club has an open dialogue with its disabled supporters and encourages them to contact the club on a regular basis to discuss facilities and improvements etc.

-The disabled supporters themselves have appointed a person to act and/or speak on their behalf.
+Disabled supporters themselves have appointed a person to act and/or speak on their behalf.

 The Disabled Supporters Association Chairperson is their Disabled Liaison Representative.